Towards universally optimal sorting algorithms: Concluding remarks and further work

 Our algorithm is a simple variation of the standard partition sort and for implementation, it may be better to use an appropriate modification of the randomized quicksort by incorporating stability and early termination.
 The analysis of the expected running time will follow along the above lines leading to an expected $O(n\log n)$ bound with inverse polynomial deviation bounds.
 Unlike many of the previous algorithms that exploit pre-sortedness, our algorithm doesn't require any sophisticated data structures and its effectiveness is derived from a novel parametrization.

-There may be better strategies to improve on our approach by considering more refined version of sortedness, viz., sorted subsequences that are not contiguous in the final sorted sequence.
+There may be better strategies to improve on our approach by considering more general measures of sortedness, for example, sorted sub-sequences that are not contiguous in the final sorted sequence.
 The input in row 3 of Figure \ref{unsorted} is more amenable to {\it merging} rather than partition sort.
-The paper by Peterson and Moffat \cite{PM95} discuss many measures of pre-sortedness but to the best of our knowledge, none of the earlier papers address the oblivious measure defined in this paper.
-There seems to be an added advantage that, the oblivious algorithm is not explicitly determining pre-sortedness, and consequently more efficient.
-This appears to be difficult for merging based sorting algorithm where one needs to explicitly decompose the given input into SUS/SMS.
-The authors \cite{BN13} point out the computational hardness of decomposing a sequence into minimal SMS or minimal entropy SUS and SMS that make them impractical compared to the oblivious schemes that exploits the best partition.
+The paper by Peterson and Moffat \cite{PM95} present many measures of pre-sortedness but to the best of our knowledge, none of the earlier papers address the oblivious measure defined in this paper.
+Since the oblivious algorithm is not explicitly finding the $\alpha$-sorted subsequences, it is very efficient.
+This appears to be difficult for merging based sorting algorithms where one needs to explicitly decompose the given input into SUS/SMS.
+The computational hardness of decomposing a sequence into minimal SMS or minimal entropy SUS and SMS has been noted \cite{BN13} that make them impractical compared to the oblivious schemes that exploits the best partition.

 The paradigm of universal optimality has an inherent dependence on the parametrization used by the algorithm, therefore, there may not be one perfect algorithm.
 For example, partition sort and mergesort would be effective for different families of input permutations.
 We have seen that other sorting strategies like insertion sort and heap sort are effective for inversion based measures.
 Our contribution has shown that the standard partition sort can exploit pre-sortedness in a very natural way.